← Back to Blog

 High-Resolution Export Formats

-Your QR code needs to work whether it’s on a business card or a billboard.
-Look for generators that offer:
+Your QR code needs to work on a business card and a billboard.
+Look for:

 Bulk Generation Tools